Married at First Sight (American TV series): Season 9

-The ninth season of Married at First Sight featured couples from Charlotte, North Carolina and premiered on June 12, 2019.
+The ninth season featured couples from Charlotte, North Carolina and premiered on June 12, 2019.
 Dr. Jessica Griffin did not return after revealing she was in a relationship with Season 6 cast member Jon Francetic, with the couple later getting engaged and going into business together.
 She was replaced by relationship expert Dr. Viviana Coles.
 The couples were:

 In September 2020, Deonna McNeill and Greg Okotie announced that they are expecting their first child together.
-In February 2021, Deonna give birth to their son, Declan.
+In February 2021, Deonna gave birth to their son, Declan.

-Elizabeth Bice and Jamie Thompson are still married.
-After decision day, the couple relocated to California.
+Elizabeth Bice and Jamie Thompson have separated shortly before their 4th anniversary and announced their upcoming divorce.

 Season 10

-The tenth season of Married at First Sight featured couples from the suburbs outside of Washington, D.C., particularly Arlington and Alexandria, Virginia.
-This was the first season that a fifth couple was added.
-The first episode aired on January 1, 2020.
+The tenth season featured couples from the suburbs outside of Washington, D.C., particularly Arlington and Alexandria, Virginia.
+This season was the first that featured a fifth couple.
+It premiered on January 1, 2020.
 The couples were:

 In July 2021, Austin and Jessica revealed that they are expecting their first child, due in November 2021.
 In October 2021, Austin and Jessica revealed that their first child would be a boy.
 Their son, Westin Paul, was born in November 2021.

 While the season is marketed as taking place in DC and features shots in the tourist-heavy sections of the District, the majority of the show takes place in Northern Virginia with some areas in Montgomery County, Maryland.
 However, the weddings take place in the District neighborhood of Georgetown.

 Season 11

-The eleventh season of Married at First Sight featured couples from New Orleans.
-The first episode premiered on July 15, 2020.
+The eleventh season featured couples from New Orleans, and premiered on July 15, 2020.
 The couples were:

 Miles and Woody made Married At First Sight history by being the first best friends to apply together and be selected at the same time.

-Amani and Woody welcomed their first child, a boy named Reign Randall, in June 2022.
+Amani and Woody welcomed their first child, a boy named Reign, in June 2022.
+They currently are expecting their second child, due in November 2023.
+In November 2023, their second child and second son, Rai, was born.

 Season 12

-The twelfth season of Married at First Sight takes place in Atlanta.
+The twelfth season was set in Atlanta, and premiered on January 13, 2021.
 It is the first to feature a divorced candidate.
-The first episode premiered January 13, 2021.
-The couples are:
+The couples were:

 Another first occurred in this season when Chris' former fiancée contacted him while he was on his honeymoon to let him know she was pregnant.

 In July 2022, Briana and Vincent announced that they were expecting their first child.
 In August 2022, they revealed that their first child would be a girl.
 Their daughter, Aury Bella, was born in January 2023.

 Season 13

-The thirteenth season of Married at First Sight featured couples from Houston and was first aired on July 21, 2021.
+The thirteenth season featured couples from Houston and premiered on July 21, 2021.

 Season 14

-The fourteenth season of Married at First Sight featured couples from Boston.
+The fourteenth season featured couples from Boston and premiered on January 5, 2022.

 1 Alyssa and Chris left in the middle of the experiment.

 Season 15

-The fifteenth season of Married at First Sight featured couples from San Diego, which premiered on July 6, 2022 on Lifetime.
+The fifteenth season featured couples from San Diego and premiered on July 6, 2022 on Lifetime.

 1 Morgan and Binh left in the middle of the experiment.